IGL-Bench: Establishing the Comprehensive Benchmark for Imbalanced Graph Learning: Experiment Results and Analysis

-\textbf{Results} (Figure~\ref{fig:compare_node_deg_acc_computers_actor}). \ding{182} IGL algorithms commonly demonstrate a certain degree of robustness to varying imbalanced scenarios, as they tend to exhibit more stable performance than GCN~\cite{kipf2016semi}. \ding{183} Different algorithms display varying levels of robustness when facing different types of datasets.
-For example, neighbor-augmented algorithms are robust to extreme local topology-imbalance and they consistently boost performance in the homophilic dataset (\eg, Computers~\cite{shchur2018pitfalls}) by a significant margin.
+\ding{183} Different algorithms display varying levels of robustness when facing different types of datasets.
+For example, neighbor-augmented algorithms are robust to extreme local topology-imbalance and they consistently boost performance in the homophilic dataset (\eg, Computers) by a significant margin.
 Their advantages are even more prominent under higher topology-imbalance.
-However, they are relatively sensitive to different levels of imbalance in the heterophilic datasets (\eg, Actor~\cite{pei2019geom}).
+However, they are relatively sensitive to different levels of imbalance in the heterophilic datasets (\eg, Actor).